 The Forensic Psychiatry Program

 The Forensic Psychiatry Program is located at St. Joseph’s Healthcare, West 5th Campus.
 This is an active, multidisciplinary group, led by Dr. Gary Chaimowitz, Academic Head of the Forensic Division.
 Members provide state-of-the-art training in forensic psychiatry at all levels of medical, psychiatric, and allied health professionals in a variety of clinical settings.
 Their strength lies in a broad wealth of expertise found among its members which includes psychiatrists, psychologists, lawyers, and judges.
 The Division has been successful in attracting trainees to its Fellowship Program and has consistently had fellows for the last decade.
 The Fellowship Program provides a comprehensive training experience in a wide range of forensic settings and services, combined with a formal academic core component.
 The fellowship can be completed in one or two years, depending on the trainee’s needs.
-A RCPSC PGY6 training year is anticipated.
+The Forensic division also offers one to two RCPSC PGY6 training positions per year.

 Faculty and staff are involved in Postgraduate Psychiatry Education and provide residents with broad elective training opportunities in forensic psychiatry as well as experience working on the inpatient programs to meet part of their required training in chronic care.